marschall/jackson-fragment-reader/README.md

 ----------

 - Avoids large intermediate allocations
-- Uses `ObjectMapper` to correctly serialize values
+- Uses `ObjectMapper` to correctly serialize values instead of relying on their string representation.